What is CRM?

 What is the meaning of CRM?

-When you hear people talk about CRM, they might refer to the overall strategy of customer relationship management.
-Its goal is to increase sales and profitability, create long-lasting relationships with customers, and increase customer retention.
-It focuses on putting the customer first and delivering a better, more personalised customer experience.
+When you hear people talk about CRM, they might refer to the overall strategy of customer relationship management, which typically includes goals to increase sales and profitability, create long-lasting relationships with customers and increase customer retention.
+The CRM strategy focuses on putting customer needs first and delivering a superior, more personalized customer experience.

 What can a CRM system do?